 - Cinnamon

-The crust of this plum tart can be made with any pastry crust or pie crust that you prefer.
-I like to use my homemade pie crust if I can.
+The crust for this plum tart can be made with any pastry crust or pie crust that you prefer.
+I like using my quiche crust because it is flaky and delicious and perfect for holding in fruit.

 - Choose a plum variety that is firm.
 Many of the purple plums in the store can be a little on the soft (almost mushy side) when you buy them.
 When you buy the plums, give them a gentle squeeze.
 If they feel firm then they will hold up to the heat of the oven.
 If they are too soft, look for a different variety or slightly underripe ones.

-- When choosing a tart pan (see dimensions in recipe below), make sure it is not too large.
-A standard pastry or pie crust will fill a small circular, square or rectangular tart pan nicely leaving you a slightly thicker crust which is what you want.
+- When choosing a tart pan (see dimensions in the recipe below), make sure it is not too large.
+A standard pastry or pie crust will fill a small circular, square, or rectangular tart pan nicely leaving a slightly thicker crust which is what you want.

 - Make sure you let your tart cool for a bit when it comes out of the oven so you give the crust time to pull away from the pan before removing the sides of the pan.

-- If you do not have a tart pan and are going to use a pie pan then that is fine!
+- If you do not have a tart pan, then using a pie pan is fine!
 You will not be able to expose the sides of the entire tart but it will taste just as amazing.
-If you do use a pie pan then make sure you are only bring the crust half way up the sides.
+If you do use a pie pan then make sure you only bring the crust halfway up the sides.
 This recipe's filling is not for a deep dish pie and will not fill an entire pie pan to the top.

 More Like This